GerHobbelt/Pure-JavaScript-HTML5-Parser/README.md

     HTMLtoDOM("<input disabled>") == '<input disabled="disabled">'

 Following should be supported again in future:
-~~A couple points are enforced by this method:
+~~A couple points are enforced by this method:~~

- - There will always be a html, head, body, and title element.
+~~- There will always be a html, head, body, and title element.~~ ~~- There will only be one html, head, body, and title element (if the user specifies more, then will be moved to the appropriate locations and merged).~~
- - There will only be one html, head, body, and title element (if the user specifies more, then will be moved to the appropriate locations and merged). link and base elements are forced into the head.~~
+~~link and base elements are forced into the head.~~

 ### Advanced: SAX-style API ###